Great Dane Puppy Guide

 Socialization Window

-The Great Dane occupies a unique position among large breeds, weighing 110-175 lbs and carrying a temperament shaped by the working group's heritage.
+The Great Dane stands out among large breeds, weighing 110-175 lbs and carrying a temperament shaped by the working group's heritage.
 Lack of physical activity affects behavior before it affects weight — restlessness and attention-seeking often precede visible fitness changes.

 First-Year Health Milestones